Does Australian oil refining really

 imported, three quarters are manufactured in Australia.
 So I ask

-• Is it critical for Australia to retain its oil refining
+the question: is it critical for Australia to retain its oil

-• Or is oil refining just another Australian manufacturing
+refining industry - or is oil refining just another Australian

 To back up my thesis, I will very briefly take you through some of